josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/👾_Debugging_The_Men/🐈‍⬛_diy_pussy_hat_archive.md

 ## 🌌 Constellations

 🧵 🐈‍⬛ 🧠 🦕 — craft as political force, feminist organising, elder power, soft-signal networks.

+*Further media:*
+- The Beanie Showroom goves the history and current politics of red hats as resistance in Minnesota, [on TikTok](https://vm.tiktok.com/ZNRAhxe5g/).

 ---